jweissman/orsino/playtesting.md

 ---
 - [ ] Arbitrary scrolls/wands for every effect
 - [ ] mapLookup (to reify more things at gen time)
+---
+- [ ] Generator/template for gems/high-order treasure
+- [ ] All loot is meaningful (either wearable, consumable or saleable at some general store in town)
+- [ ] Pick a single pantheon for deities?
+- [ ] Maybe deific blessings _don't_ expire but you can only have one?
+---
+- [ ] Maybe fire damage reduces bomb ticking countdown??

 ## Fixed
 - [x] Temple/shrine to local deity to get a blessing